bradbotcode/Bamazon/README.md

 ### Famazon Demo

-You can view a demo of the Famazon customer and manager interfaces at the link below.
-Make sure to download the video, as viewing it in the browswer will display a compressed version, rendering the CLI output illegible.
+You can view a demo of the Famazon customer and manager interfaces at the link below:
 [Famazon Demo](https://drive.google.com/open?id=1Wn6nAWv-q3RRqr1W_2iMCZ-RLQxJST5k)

 #### Customer Interface